Best Monitors for Programmers in 2026

 Best 32-Inch 4K Monitors for Programming

 More screen real estate for those with deeper desks and the eye-to-screen distance to match.
-I recommend these only if you sit at least 30 inches from the display.
-Since the PPI is lower than 27-inch monitors, text can look slightly less crisp up close.
+These only make sense if you sit at least 30 inches from the display.
+Since the PPI is lower than 27-inch monitors (137 vs 163), text can look slightly less crisp up close.
 But the extra space for code, terminal, and docs side by side is hard to beat.

 Samsung ViewFinity S80UD (Best 32-Inch Overall)